IS4302-Eleos/Eleos/README.md

 1. Install [Metamask](https://metamask.io/download/) and set up a wallet account.
 2. Enable test networks in Metamask under `Settings > Advanced > Show Test Networks`.
-3. Add the network you plan to use in MetmMask under `Settings > Networks > Add Network`.
+3. Add the network you plan to use in MetaMask under `Settings > Networks > Add Network`.
       - If you are planning to run Eleos locally with default settings, you may skip this step as `localhost:8545` will be added by default for you.
       - The default chain ID is `1337`, you may change it in the Ganache docker environment settings.
 If you do change it, please rebuild the frontend with the environment variable `CHAIN_ID=0x??` where `0x??` is the hexadecimal representation of the chain ID you chose.
 4. Switch your network in MetaMask to your newly added network.